faq233/Galacticraft/readme.md

 Galacticraft - GTNH
 ===================

+# DEV NOTE: Micdoodlelib is integrated
+Do not include Micdoodlelib in your projects!
+It will break your projects!

 An advanced space exploration mod for Minecraft.
 Forked and maintained by the GTNH team (with permission).

 NOTE